Scientific Advisory Board

 Alfred W. Sandrock, MD, PhD

-Dr. Alfred W. Sandrock, Jr. is the Senior Vice President of Medical Research Neurology at Biogen Idec, Inc. A board-certified neurologist, Dr. Sandrock leads the team that oversees clinical development in neurologic indications.
+Dr. Alfred W. Sandrock, Jr. is the CEO of Voyager Therapeutics.
+Prior to joining Voyager, Dr. Sandrock was the Head of Research and Development at Biogen Idec, Inc. A board-certified neurologist, Dr. Sandrock leads the team that oversees clinical development in neurologic indications.
 He is also an Assistant Clinical Professor of Neurology at Harvard Medical School and a Clinical Associate in Neurology at Massachusetts General Hospital.

 Dr. Sandrock received his MD from Harvard Medical School and his PhD in neurobiology from Harvard University.
 He completed an internship in medicine, a residency and chief residency in neurology, and a clinical fellowship in neuromuscular disease and clinical neurophysiology (electromyography) at Massachusetts General Hospital.